My Brother’s Keeper Boston

 My Brother's Keeper (MBK) Boston was established in partnership with the Obama Foundation and former Mayor Walsh's office.
-The mission of the program is to dismantle:
+The mission of the program is to dismantle the three following barriers:

-The MBK initiative will tackle these challenges through the focusing resources within the following realms of engagement:
+The MBK initiative will tackle these challenges through the concentration of policy, resources, and efforts within the following realms of engagement:

 - Community-Based Organizational (CBO) funding

-We want to support those who may or may not have access to the tools that enrich lives.
-Our goal is to prove that cities can support the development and success of their young residents.
-We'll do this through advocacy, engagement, and action!
+We want to support those who may or may not have access to the tools that enrich and enhance the qualities of lives.
+Our goal is to prove that cities can support the development and success of their residents, specifically BIPOC and socioeconomically marginalized persons in our City of Boston.
+We'll do this through advocacy, engagement, and ACTION!